geekuillaume/node-audioworklet/README.md

 # Node Audioworklet

 Node Audioworklet is a NodeJS lib exposing a set of function to output audio on an audio card.
-It's close to the AudioWorklet interface of WebAudio.
 It uses [cubeb](https://github.com/kinetiknz/cubeb) to support a wide variety of OS and configuration ([details](https://github.com/kinetiknz/cubeb/wiki/Backend-Support)).
 It only handle raw PCM frames that should be set into a Buffer for every frame.
-You can set the buffer size to precisely time the sound you are emitting.

-AudioWorklet also can use another file started in a [NodeJS Worker Thread](https://nodejs.org/api/worker_threads.html) as the process function to isolate the thread and better manage the memory to prevent stop-the-world Garbage Collection from stopping the thread and cause audio artifacts.
-You need Node v10 or higher to use this feature.
+A timestamped audio buffer is used to transmit the raw data to the OS audio system, this can be used to precisely time when the audio samples will be outputted.

+Look in the `tests/` folder for more informations about the options available in the lib.

+This project has been built mainly for [Soundsync](https://soundsync.app).

 ## Installation